potassco/clorm/README.rst

 must match the predicate arity and the order in which the fields are defined must also match the position of each parameter in the predicate.

-The ``FactBaseHelper`` class provides a context for capturing the predicate definitions and provides a member function for dynamically defining a ``FactBase`` sub-class.
+The ``FactBaseHelper`` provides a decorator that registers the predicate class with the helper.
+It then provides a member function for dynamically defining a ``FactBase`` sub-class.
 Here we define the class ``DB`` for storing predicate instance (i.e., the *facts*) for these types.